 Any genuine movement out of fragility requires first and foremost a deliberate attempt to face the past and apply the lessons learnt so far.
 The country must deal frontally with issues related to the diversification of the economy, the adoption and application of coherent laws, the provision of jobs, the general level of education, and many others.
-In particular, it must address the fundamental vulnerability that has its roots in the establishment of the formal State alongside the multiple informal States of traditional authority, that underpins so many of the country's other challenges.
+In particular, it must address the fundamental vulnerability that underpins so many of the country's other challenges: The establishment of the formal State alongside the multiple informal States of traditional authority.
 The formal State is incapable of sustained resilience in light of competition among the informal States that control and distribute power.
 The cross-currents and tensions among the latter create turbulences that facilitated if not provoked conflict in the past.
 At the technical level, the same tensions weaken the effectiveness of national institutions, as evidenced by the Ebola epidemic.

-Such a fundamental rethinking and re-ordering of the socio-political compact can evidently not be done by the current Government alone - the national Government is in fact a primary arena of conflict.
+Such a fundamental rethinking and re-ordering of the socio-political compact can evidently not be done by the current Government alone; the national Government is in fact a primary arena of conflict.
 It will require a non-partisan mechanism that is accountable to the people.
-A roadmap championed by nonstate actors and development partners must be formulated and commitments by all stakeholders secured for any chance of success.
-In other words, a broadbased peace and development process that addresses the underlying drivers of fragility and sets a path for the future around which sufficient consensus can be built is required.
+A roadmap championed by non-state actors and development partners must be formulated, and commitments by all stakeholders secured, for any chance of success.
+In other words, required is a broad-based peace and development process that addresses the underlying drivers of fragility and sets a path for the future around which sufficient consensus can be built.